 We see the ruin of the world from Travis’ perspective, through his nightmares, we sink deeper into his subconscious.
 Revealing that what comes at night is not an evil that will spawn an unwarranted franchise, but human nature, a darkness that’s within us all.
 Tragedy from the offset evokes grief, death is a looming character that isn’t cast.
 The presence of a new family stirs desire over chance midnight meetings.
 Fear lurks around every corner as friendship turns to wariness and envious glances are exchanged from father to stranger.
 Harrison Jr is truly captivating as an innocent youngster who is caught between adolescence and the end of the world.

 Edgerton walks the line between stern survivalist and family man.
-As he bears the responsibility for much of the critical decision-making, one moment you’re in awe of his calm rationale, the next frozen by his explosive temper and sharp tongue.
+As he bears the responsibility for much of the critical decision-making, one moment I was in awe of his calm rationale, the next frozen by his explosive temper and sharp tongue.
 Critically though, we always understand his actions.
-There are also glimpses of the man that’s been lost along the way, scarce small moments of reprieve filled with delicate affection or the pleasure of drinking with a friend.
+There are also glimpses of the man that’s been lost along the way, scarce small moments of reprieve filled with delicate affection or the pleasure of a conversation over a drink.

 Constructing a family drama in the vein of a horror film with his 2016 debut Krisha, it’s no surprise that Shults feels at home within the genre.
 With a tight family dynamic, It Comes at Night borrows from its post-apocalyptic predecessor The Road.
 There are also echoes of The Shining as we witness a mind slowly unravelling, wander down endless corridors and are lured to forbidden doors.
 Returning cinematographer Drew Daniels again captures haunting close-ups and this time around creates a hypnotic quality to the film.
 Flickering between illuminating lanterns and eerie illusions, skewing perceptions as each family member is reduced to primal instincts in a bid to survive.